 - A chronic SDH (this phase begins 2-3 weeks after the initial injury).

-- A simple SDH is when there is no associated parenchymal injury.
+- In a simple SDH, there is no associated parenchymal injury.

-- A complicated SDH is when there is associated underlying parenchymal injury, such as contusion.
+- In a complicated SDH, there is associated underlying parenchymal injury, such as contusion.

 An acute SDH is usually caused by either: